In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.

 800ml

-Post emergent wintergrass killers kill plants that are already present.
+Post emergent winter grass killers kill winter grass that is already present.

 Amicarbazone (Xtron®)

 Like simazine and atrazine this is a triazine herbicide.
-Trials in the USA show it to work well against winter grass in bentgrass, although it is actually a bit “fiddly” to use.
+Trials in the USA show it to work well against winter grass in bentgrass, although it can be a bit “fiddly” to use.

 • Use lower rates on sandier soils;

-• Water volume, temperature, and timing affect the results;
+• Water volume, temperature, and when you use this affect the results;

 • You can use amicarbazone on tall fescue at temperatures of 20-25°C, as it is more tolerant than winter grass;